Bob Uecker

 Robert George Uecker (/ˈjuːkər/ YOO-kər; January 26, 1934 – January 16, 2025) was an American professional baseball catcher and sportscaster who served as the play-by-play announcer for the Milwaukee Brewers of Major League Baseball (MLB) for 54 seasons.
 He was also an occasional television and film actor.

 Uecker signed with his hometown Milwaukee Braves in 1956, spending several years in the minor leagues with various affiliate clubs before making his major league debut in 1962.
 As a backup catcher, he played for the Milwaukee Braves, St. Louis Cardinals, Philadelphia Phillies, and Atlanta Braves from 1962 to 1967.
 He won a World Series with the Cardinals in 1964.

 After retiring, Uecker started a broadcasting career and served as the primary broadcaster for Milwaukee Brewers radio broadcasts from 1971.
 Uecker became known for his self-deprecating wit and became a regular fixture on late night talk shows in the 1970s and 1980s, facetiously dubbed "Mr. Baseball" by talk show host Johnny Carson.
 He hosted several sports blooper shows and had an acting career that included his role as George Owens on the television program Mr. Belvedere and as play-by-play announcer Harry Doyle in the film Major League and its two sequels.

 Uecker was honored by the National Baseball Hall of Fame with its 2003 Ford C. Frick Award in recognition of his broadcasting career.

 Early life

-Though he sometimes joked that he had been born on an oleo run to nearby Illinois (margarine was prohibited in the dairy state of Wisconsin for many years), on January 26, 1934, Uecker was born and raised in Milwaukee, Wisconsin.
+Though he sometimes joked that he had been born on an oleo run to nearby Illinois (margarine was prohibited in the dairy state of Wisconsin for many years) on January 26, 1934, Uecker was born and raised in Milwaukee.
 He was the son of Michigan native Mary (née Schultz) and August "Gus" Uecker.
 August Uecker had emigrated from Switzerland in 1923.
 Bob also had two younger sisters, Carol Ann and Rosemary.
 He grew up watching the minor-league Milwaukee Brewers of the American Association at Borchert Field.

 Uecker enlisted in the US Army in 1954, ultimately achieving the rank of corporal.
 He played baseball while at Fort Leonard Wood in Missouri and Fort Belvoir in Virginia, where he was teammates with future fellow major leaguer Dick Groat.